AndreaFavero71/cubotino/README.md

 # cubotino

-This repo is contain the relevant files for the robot I've developed:
+This repo contains the relevant files for ....

 How to make CUBOTino autonomous: A small, 3D printed, Rubik’s cube solver robot
 ![title image](/images/title.jpg)